-In order to apply or to be considered for an NDSU scholarship, applicants must be a continuing student or an accepted incoming student for the upcoming academic year.
-For incoming students, an NDSU Student I.D. number and an activated NDSU account with a valid email address are required before applying.
-All scholarship applicants must use their NDSU log-in user name and password to access the scholarship application.
+To apply for scholarships, applicants must be a continuing student or an accepted incoming student for the upcoming academic year.
+For incoming students, an NDUS (ND University System) account with a valid email address are required before applying.
+All scholarship applicants must use their NDUS log-in credentials to access the scholarship portal.

 Tips and Resources for Applying for Scholarships